LoisChen68/js-warrior-challenge/README.md

 ## Completing the Challenge

 1. First, fork this repository on GitHub to your own account
+2. Clone your forked repository to your computer
-2. Next, install the dependencies using `npm install --save-dev`
+3. Next, install the dependencies using `npm install --save-dev`
-3. Run the test suite, and all test cases should fail: `npx jest`
+4. Run the test suite, and all test cases should fail: `npx jest`
-4. Start implementing all of the functions as specified above
+5. Start implementing all of the functions as specified above

 Once you have completed all the functions, you should run the test suite with `npx jest` to verify that all your functions are working correctly.